 “It’s kind of what we’re good at,” Kaethe offers.

 He takes a heavy breath, unsure what he should do, scared of what he is about to do, quaking in all the thoughts running through his mind of what could go wrong.
 “Take Louk with you.
 He knows Knoll better, and he’ll be the quietest of the three of us.”

 Kaethe and her brother nod, wait for the next patrol to go by, and then the two of them and Louk disappear out the back.

 “And what are we going to do?”
 Reuben demands.

 “For what?
 Eives, or for anyone else who got away?”

 Reuben agrees readily, and then they too leave out the rear door, sneaking back into the trees.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Marleigh JohnWrite a Review